C067/Toon-Comic-Shop/README.md

 Install:

-1. Download Toon-Comic-Shop node_modules repo and add it to the root of the directory.
+1. Download the Toon-Comic-Shop repo.

+2. Using npm install the following modules fs, path, express, body-parser.
+(npm install)

-2. Run the website on any local host.
+3. Run the website on any local host.